How Car Title Loans Work for Less than ideal credit Borrowers

 The answer to “Do you get a title when you finance a car?” is yes, but the lender retains it until you pay off the loan.

-Do title loans affect your credit score?
+Do secured loan using your vehicle titles affect your credit score?

 If you default on the loan, the lender will repossess and sell your vehicle to recoup their losses.
 Most will not sell the debt to a collection agency or report the delinquency.